wdecoster/methplotlib/README.md

 ## TO DO - CONTRIBUTIONS WELCOME
-- Adapt to also use methylation data from tombo
 - Differential methylation analysis (in windows) across groups of samples
 - Outlier detection (in windows) across samples